Integral cohomology groups of real toric manifolds and small covers: The Bockstein spectral sequence and proof of Theorem

 with their restrictions marked.
 Let $\lambda \colon \Z_2^4 \to \Z_2^2$ be a characteristic function represented by

-satisfying the non-singularity condition over $K$.
+satisfying the non-singularity condition over $K$, where the numbers above the matrix are indicators for vertices of $K$.
 One can easily see that the real moment-angle complex $\RZ_K$ is the torus $S^1 \times S^1$, and the real toric space $Y=M^\R(K,\lambda)$ associated to $K$ and $\lambda$ is the Klein bottle.
 The cohomology of the Klein bottle $Y$ is known as

 Let us compute its Bockstein spectral sequence in two ways.
 First, by Proposition~\ref{prop:DJ}, we have